Carve-Out Adjustments as a Pricing and Discount Mechanism

 Executive Summary

-This paper explains Option (A) conceptually, demonstrates how carve-out amounts arise and are allocated in complex contracts, and clarifies how this approach differs fundamentally from Option (B), which is driven by liability rebalancing mechanics rather than pricing economics.
+This whitepaper explains Option (A) as a pricing and discount mechanism, demonstrates how carve amounts arise in complex contracts, and clarifies how this approach differs fundamentally from Option (B), which is driven by billing-versus-allocation variance rather than economic pricing.

 Introduction: The Economic Problem Behind Carve-Outs

-Modern revenue standards require entities to allocate transaction price to individual POBs based on relative standalone selling prices (SSPs).
-However, customers are rarely billed according to SSPs.
-Instead, billing is driven by commercial strategies such as:
+Modern revenue standards require entities to allocate the transaction price to individual POBs based on relative standalone selling prices (SSPs).
+However, customers are rarely billed in proportion to SSPs.
+Instead, billing and line pricing are driven by commercial strategies such as:

 This creates an unavoidable tension:

-Billing reflects deal mechanics, while revenue allocation reflects economic substance.
+Billing reflects deal mechanics, while allocation reflects economic substance.

-Option (A) addresses this tension by interpreting carve-out adjustments as embedded pricing effects, functionally similar to discounts, rather than as accounting corrections.
+Option (A) resolves this tension by interpreting carve-out adjustments as embedded pricing effects, functionally equivalent to discounts, rather than as accounting corrections applied after the fact.

 Option (A): Conceptual Foundation